What is the Grace Period for a Discover Credit Card?

-The grace period is the period of time between the end of a billing period and the date your minimum payment is due, and during this time you may pay your credit card bill without paying interest—at least on new purchases.1 However if you make just the minimum payment, or even a partial payment that exceeds the minimum payment but is less than the entire balance, interest will be charged.
+If you pay your statement balance on time each month, the grace period is the period of time between the end of a billing period and the date your payment is due, and during this time you may pay your credit card bill without paying interest—at least on new purchases.
+However, if you make just the minimum payment, or even a partial payment that exceeds the minimum payment but is less than the entire balance, the grace period won’t apply and interest will be charged.

-Each day, the daily interest charge is calculated for transactions, including purchases, balance transfers and cash advances, using the daily balance plus the applicable daily interest rate.
+Each day, the daily interest charge for your credit card is calculated for transactions, including purchases, balance transfers and cash advances, using the daily balance plus the applicable daily interest rate.

 All the daily interest charges are added up to get the total interest charges for a billing period.
-Remember, you may avoid paying this interest if you pay off the full balance on your account before the due date.2
+Remember, you may avoid paying this interest on purchases if you pay off the full balance on your account before the payment due date.

-Cash advances and balance transfers don’t have grace periods the way purchases do.
-If you use your card for these transactions, interest will be charged on cash advances (including foreign currency cash advances) and balance transfers starting on whichever comes later: the transaction date or the first day of the billing period during which the transaction is posted to your account.
+Cash advances and balance transfers don’t have grace periods the way other transactions do.
+Interest will be charged on cash advances (including foreign currency cash advances) and balance transfers starting on whichever comes later: the transaction date or the first day of the billing period during which the transaction is posted to your account.

 If you don’t pay your new balance in full and on time each month, your new purchases will not get a grace period.
 This means you’ll be charged the daily interest accruing each day.

-Payments made after the grace period are late payments, and they may affect your credit score.3 This could impact your ability to get new credit, and also affect the interest rate you’re offered on new credit products.
+Payments made after the due date are late payments, and they may affect your credit score.
+This could impact your ability to get new credit, and affect the interest rate you’re offered on new credit products.

-To help stay on track with making your credit card payments during the grace period, use Discover’s DirectPay feature to make your payment directly from your bank account.4 Each month, you can choose to make the minimum payment, the minimum payment plus a fixed amount, a different fixed amount of your choice, or the full balance.
+To help stay on track with making your credit card payments on or before the due date, use Discover’s Automatic Payments feature to make your payment directly from your bank account.
+You can choose to make the minimum payment, the minimum payment plus a fixed amount, a different fixed amount of your choice, or the full balance.

-Familiarize yourself with the features of your grace period.
-Doing so may help you save money by avoiding additional interest and late fees as you make your payments on time.
+Familiarize yourself with the features of your grace period and make sure you have reminders of your due date.
+Doing so may help you save money by avoiding interest on purchases as you make your payments on time.